China is the largest country for rare earth metal production by far, but what are the other top nations? Find out here.

 Mine production: 2,000 MT

-Thailand’s rare earths production increased to 1,800 MT in 2019 from 1,000 MT in 2018.
-Its rare earths reserves are not currently known, but the country remains a top 10 producer outside of China.
+Thailand’s rare earths production increased to 2,000 MT in 2020, up from 1,900 MT in 2019 and 1,000 MT in 2018.
+Its rare earths reserves are not currently known, but the country remains a top 10 producer of rare earth metals outside of China.

 Mine production: 1,000 MT